e3prom/rVRRPd/README.md

  * Interoperability Testing

 # Requirements
- * Linux 64-bits kernel (only Linux is supported at this time)
+ * A Linux 64-bits kernel (only Linux is supported at this time)
  * [Rust Cargo](https://doc.rust-lang.org/cargo/) (required to compile the development version)
  * One or more Ethernet interface (see [conf/rvrrpd.conf](conf/rvrrpd.conf) for a configuration example)
- * Root privileges (required to put interfaces in promiscuous mode, access raw sockets and use of ioctls)
+ * Root privileges (required to put interfaces in promiscuous mode, access raw sockets and for use of ioctls)

 # Build and run
-To quickly build and run the development version of [rVRRPd](https://github.com/e3prom/rVRRPd), first make sure you have Rust's [Cargo](https://doc.rust-lang.org/cargo/) installed.
-The recommended way is to [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) the latest version of Cargo along with GNU Compiler Collection (GCC) toolchain.
+To quickly build a development version of [rVRRPd](https://github.com/e3prom/rVRRPd), first make sure you have Rust's [Cargo](https://doc.rust-lang.org/cargo/) installed.
+The recommended way is to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) the latest version of Cargo along with the GNU Compiler Collection (GCC) toolchain.

 Then build the project by using the `cargo build --release` command:
 ```